unrealwork/atsd-use-cases/ChicagoCrime/README.md

 | TAVERN                     | 2.0             |
 ```

-If you would like to see more queries on this Chicago crime dataset, please go to the [Additonal SQL Queries](#additional-sql-queries) section at the end of this article.
+If you would like to see more queries on this Chicago crime dataset, please go to the [Additional SQL Queries](#additional-sql-queries) section at the end of this article.

 A Deeper Look at Crime in Chicago
 -------------------------------------

 So, what caused this drastic increase in murders in Chicago in 2016?
-Did the city experience an uptick in crime as a whole?
+Did the city experience an overall increase in crime?

 There actually has been a long term decrease in crime as a whole in Chicago, as we can see in the figure below.